bdellaterra/bzb/README.md

 alt-v       | toggle visibility of pre(v)iew pane                                  | toggle-preview
-ctrl-alt-l  | (l)oad session from file named at prompt                             | load-session ctrl-alt-s  | (s)ave session to file named at prompt                               | save-session
+ctrl-alt-l  | (l)oad session from file named at prompt                             | load-session ctrl-alt-s  | (s)ave session to file named at prompt                               | save-session ctrl-alt-t  | open a new (t)erminal/shell in current directory                     | terminal

 Overrides for action/key bindings can be set using environment variable BZB_BIND.
 For example, the 'launch' and 'enter' bindings can be swapped by invoking bzb with command: